 Standards for subdivision.
 Standards for site development and land uses.
+Information and consent requirements to ensure achievement of amenity outcomes.
 Design-related assessment criteria to manage the scale and location of urban development within the town.
 Requirements relating to the layout and development of land uses, roads, reserves, community facilities and town centre, based on an Outline Development Plan for the town.